secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/pty-benefits-australia/index.html.md

 * All team members who have been employed for six months are entitled to three days of paid leave in the event of the death of a spouse or partner, parent, child, sibling, grandparent, grandchild, or parent of a spouse or partner, and one day in the event of the death of another person not previously listed.
 * This leave runs concurrently with GitLab PTO.
 Team members must designate this time off as `Bereavement Leave` in PTO by Roots to ensure that statutory entitlements are properly tracked.
+* All team members who have been employed for six months are entitled to three days paid leave if a pregnancy ended by way of a miscarriage or still-birth in circumstances that give rise to an entitlement to bereavement leave under the Holidays Act 2003.

 </details>

 <details>
-  <summary markdown="span">Domestic Violence Leave</summary>
+  <summary markdown="span">Family Violence Leave</summary>

-* All team members who have been employed for a six month continuous period are entitled to 10 days of paid leave if they have been affected by domestic violence.
-This leave may also be taken to support a child who has experienced domestic violence as long as they live with the team member for some of the time.
+* All team members who have been employed for a six month continuous period are entitled to 10 days of paid leave if they have been affected by family violence.
+* This leave may also be taken to support a child who has experienced domestic violence as long as they live with the team member for some of the time.
+* A person is affected by family violence if they are a person against whom any other person is inflicting, or has inflicted family violence, and/or a person with whom there ordinarily or periodically resides a child against whom any other person is inflicting or has inflicted, family violence.
 * Team members may also request [short-term flexible working arrangements](https://www.employment.govt.nz/leave-and-holidays/domestic-violence-leave/short-term-flexible-working/) for up to 2 months.
 * This leave runs concurrently with GitLab PTO.
 Team members should notify Total Rewards (total-rewards@gitlab.com) if they need to make use of this leave.

 </details>

 ### Medical
 GitLab does not plan at this time to offer Private Health Insurance benefits because New Zealand residents can access free or subsidised medical care in New Zealand through the public healthcare system.
-Injuries and accidents are covered by the Accident Compensation Corporation cover.
+Injuries and accidents are covered by the Accident Compensation Corporation.

 ### Pension
 GitLab's KiwiSaver contributions will be 3% on top of base salary.
 Team members will automatically be enrolled in the KiwiSaver scheme but may elect to opt out within the first 56 days of employment.
 GitLab will deduct a participating team member's contributions from their before-tax pay at the team member's chosen contribution rate (3%, 4%, 6%, 8% or 10%).
 If a team member does not choose a contribution rate, the default rate of 3% will be used to calculate deductions.